What is Picking and Packing Best Practice?

 Order fulfilment is made up of a series of tasks, each one complex and all of them interconnected.
 At the heart of the process sits picking and packing.
 At its simplest it’s about sourcing a single SKU and packing it for delivery.
 At its most complicated it involves trained specialists sourcing multiple SKUs and using customised packaging and branding.

 No matter how complex your picking and packing requirements, though, poor practice will lower pick accuracy, resulting in reduced productivity, increased returns and, ultimately damaged brand reputation leading to a loss of customers.
-At Prolog the goal is to improve the cost effectiveness of fulfilment as part of our commitment to scaling for eCommerce brands without compromising on quality.
+At Prolog our goal is to improve the cost effectiveness of order fulfilment without compromising on quality.
 Key to achieving this is picking and packing best practice.

 5 Customised Picking and Packing Benefits for eCommerce Brands